 Food Sources of Biotin (Vitamin B7)

 Experts estimate that in Western populations, typical dietary intake of biotin is between 35 and 70 mcg per day.
 You ideally want to ingest small amounts of vitamin B7 daily from a variety of biotin foods in order to keep your body’s supply high enough.

 There are actually eight different forms of biotin, but only one is naturally occurring — the kind found in food sources.
 This type is called “D-biotin” and is believed to be the only type that has full vitamin capabilities.
 This is another example of why it’s always best to get your vitamins and minerals from real food sources whenever possible, since they include nutrients just as nature intended for the body to use.

+Which foods are high in biotin?
 In 2004, when researchers examined 51 different foods to identify how much biotin was available, they found a wide range of varying biotin levels within each food.
 For those reasons, many authorities (including the USDA) do not list the amount of biotin available in common foods.
 However, according to studies, the foods below were some of the highest to be tested, although you will see the amount of biotin within each still ranges quite a bit.

 - Liver — 3 ounces cooked: 27–35 milligrams